josemusso/evopose2d/README.md

 # EvoPose2D

+** Must add tensorflow/ (with person detector) and coco/ folder.
+Some .h5 files in models too.

 Source code for EvoPose2D: Pushing the Boundaries of 2D Human Pose Estimation using Neuroevolution.
 Implemented using Python 3.7 and TensorFlow 2.3.